j-w-wu/j-w-wu.github.io/index.md

 ---

 ### About Me
-**Jun Wei Wu ([武军伟])** received the B.S. degree in electrical engineering from Shandong University, Jinan, China, in 2008, and the Ph.D. degree in radio physics from Wuhan University, Wuhan, China, in 2015.
-From 2012 to 2014, he was a Visiting Scholar at the Center for Computational Electromagnetics, University of Illinois at Urbana–Champaign, Champaign, IL, USA.
-He is currently an Associate Professor with Southeast University, Nanjing, China, where he is also with the State Key Laboratory of Millimeter Waves.
-He is a IEEE Member.
+**Jun Wei Wu ([武军伟])** received the B.S. degree in electrical engineering from shandong university, Jinan, China, in 2008, and the Ph.D. degree in radio physics from wuhan university, Wuhan, China, in 2015.
+From 2012 to 2014, he worked as a visiting scholar at the center for computational electromagnetics, university of illinois at urbana–champaign(UIUC), USA.
+He is currently an associate professor with southeast university, Nanjing, China, where he is also with the state key laboratory of millimeter waves.
+He is a IEEE member.

 ### Research Interests

-His research interests include numerical methods in electromagnetics, antennas and metamaterials, and electromagnetic information theory.
+His research interests include numerical methods in electromagnetics, antennas and metamaterials, and the electromagnetic information theory.

 ### News and Updates